-Traditional symptoms of depression, such as sadness and crying, may be more frequently hidden or not reported by men.
-Some may feel that these symptoms go against society’s idea of being a man.
+Men may more frequently hide or not report traditional symptoms of depression, such as sadness and crying.
+Some may feel that these symptoms go against society’s idea of what it means to be a man.

-Those who are experiencing symptoms of depression should seek medical assistance.
+Those experiencing symptoms of depression should seek assistance from a healthcare provider.
 Depression can worsen without treatment and affect a person’s quality of life.

-A family doctor or mental health professional will discuss treatment options to help the person manage their depression and carry on with daily life.
+A doctor or mental health professional will discuss treatment options to help the person manage their depression and carry on with their daily life.

 In severe cases, depression can lead to thoughts of suicide or physically harming oneself.